lords-7/essai2/docs/Adding-Software-to-Homebrew.md

 ### Testing and auditing the Cask

-1. Test your cask installation using `brew install --cask $(brew --repository homebrew/cask)/Casks/<prefix>/<cask>.rb`, where `<prefix>` is the first letter of your cask's name and `<cask>` is the name of your cask.
+1. Test your cask installation using `HOMEBREW_NO_INSTALL_FROM_API=1 brew install --cask <cask>`, where `<cask>` is the name of your cask.
 Correct any errors that occur and repeat the installation until it completes without errors.

+   _Note: After making changes to your cask, you can use `HOMEBREW_NO_INSTALL_FROM_API=1 brew reinstall <cask>` to test the reinstallation process.
+This ensures that updates or modifications to the cask behave as expected._

 1. Additionally, verify the proper uninstallation of the cask by using the command `brew uninstall --cask <cask>`, ensuring it removes the software without issues.